 That is NOT ok.
 I don’t believe husbands or wives need to yell and scream at each other – ever.
 But screaming for hours?!?!
 Greg and I talked about that scenario and we both agreed that if a spouse is yelling and screaming for hours – that is emotionally abusive – and I don’t use that word lightly.
-(If that is your situation, you may want to check out some of the comments on this post, you also may need to seek out godly, experienced, appropriate help ASAP.)
+(If that is your situation, you may want to seek out godly, experienced, appropriate help ASAP.)

 A gentle answer turns away wrath, but a harsh word stirs up anger.
 Proverbs 15:1

 I’d love for some wives (and husbands) with godly wisdom to share how God has lead them to handle this kind of very difficult situation.
 This is not a one-size-fits-all issue.
 How I pray we will each be very sensitive to whatever God may be speaking to us in each circumstance and in each moment, that we might walk in the power of His Spirit and in obedience to His promptings.

 Got an Angry Husband?
 Nina Roesner shares some powerful examples of different ways God has led wives to respond to angry husbands.
 This is SO worth your time!

 How to Deal with Conflict in Marriage – by Daniel

 Conflict Resolution in Marriage – by Rev. H.A.
 Weaver